LewisFramps/Image-Bubble-Sort/README.md

 > after probably a stupid amount of time and a stupid amount of storage space, it spits a sorted image out: ![example photo](https://github.com/LewisFramps/Image-Bubble-Sort/blob/master/Danny's%20Sorted!.bmp)

 > you may think that it's similar to the first shown image.
 That's because it literally is identical to it.
 There's literally no point for this program but to waste time and resources.
+I made a program that took 6 hours and used 80gb of storage space with no clear benefit at all.

 # WANT TO SEE WHAT ART LOOKS LIKE AS IT'S BEING CREATED?
 >check out the video I've uploaded of the program running: www.youtube.com/watch?v=vtxfImKsJaA